UCLA-Rocket-Project/cmfv-closedloop/important-build-flags.md

 ### `BUILD_ARDUINO` and `BUILD_NATIVE`

 If defined, simply means that a particular build is for either Arduino or Native (your workstation)

-### `USE_3_PTS`

-If defined, code will compile that uses a 3-PT (PT stands for pressure transducer) redundant system to obtain manifold pressures as input into the control system, instead of the 2-PT system.

-With the 3-PT system, the median PT value will be taken (if all the PT values are within P_MAX and P_MIN).

 ### `NO_MANUAL_ABORT`